I Don't Wanna Grow Up: Singles

-The lead single, "I Can't Stop Drinking About You" was released on the 29th of April, 2014.
+The lead single, "I Can't Stop Drinking About You" was released on April 29, 2014.
 The single charted on three Billboard charts, including number 31 on the Pop Airplay chart, number 15 on the Bubbling Under Hot 100 chart, and number 12 on the Dance/Mix Show Airplay chart in the United States.
-A music video was released for the song on the 12th of August, 2014, and was directed by Michael Mihail.
+A music video was released for the song on August 12, 2014, and was directed by Michael Mihail.

-The second single, "I'm Gonna Show You Crazy", was on the 19th of December, 2014.
+The second single, "I'm Gonna Show You Crazy", was released on December 19, 2014.
 It did not chart in the United States, but was much more successful internationally.
 Upon its release, the single charted at number 30 on the Sverigetopplistan chart in Sweden, where the album was certified Platinum by the Swedish Recording Industry Association (GLF) for equivalent sales of 40,000 units in the country.
 It also charted at number 17 on the Singles Digital Top 100 chart in Slovakia, the VG-lista chart in Norway, and the Suomen virallinen lista chart in Finland.
-In Norway, the single was certified 4x Platinum by IFPI Norway (IFPI NOR) for equivalent sales of 240,000 units in the country.
+In Norway, the single was certified 4× Platinum by IFPI Norway (IFPI NOR) for equivalent sales of 240,000 units in the country.
 The song would peak at number 14 on the Singles Digital Top 100 chart in the Czech Republic, and would also be certified Gold by Music Canada (MC) and Recorded Music New Zealand (RMNZ) for equivalent sales of 40,000 and 15,000 units in their respective countries.
-A music video was released on the 21st of April, 2015, and was directed by Hannah Lux Davis.
+A music video was released on April 21, 2015, and was directed by Hannah Lux Davis.